-The Castle is a legacy made possible by the generosity of one of Queen’s University’s most distinguished alumni, Dr. Alfred Bader, and his wife Isabel.
+The Bader International Study Centre at Herstmonceux Castle is a legacy made possible by the generosity of one of Queen’s University’s alumni, Dr. Alfred Bader, and his wife Dr Isabel Bader.

 After receiving undergraduate degrees in Engineering Chemistry and History, and a Masters degree in Chemistry at Queen’s, Dr. Bader went on to graduate studies at Harvard, formed his own international chemical company, and became a world-renowned philanthropist and art collector.
 Among his many gifts to Queen’s was Herstmonceux Castle.